Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/_index.md

 ## Debugging

-The OpenID Connect plugin is complex, and it integrates with a third party identity provider: this can present some challenges while debugging it.
+The OpenID Connect plugin is complex, integrating with third-party identity providers can present challenges.
 If you have issues with the plugin or integration, try the following:

 1. Set Kong [log level](/gateway/latest/reference/configuration/#log_level) to `debug`, and check the Kong `error.log` (you can filter it with `openid-connect`)